Port Williams Seaplane Base

-Port Williams Seaplane Base (IATA: KPR, FAA LID: KPR) is a public use seaplane base located in Port Williams (also known as Port William), in the Kodiak Island Borough of the U.S. state of Alaska.
+Port William Seaplane Base (IATA: KPR, FAA LID: KPR) is a public use seaplane base located in Port William (also known as Port Williams), in the Kodiak Island Borough of the U.S. state of Alaska.
 Port William is located on the southern tip of Shuyak Island, facing Afognak Island, about 45 miles north of Kodiak.

 Scheduled passenger service to Kodiak, Alaska, is subsidized by the United States Department of Transportation via the Essential Air Service program.

 Facilities and aircraft

-Port Williams Seaplane Base has one seaplane landing area designated E/W with a water surface measuring 10,000 by 4,000 feet (3,048 x 1,219 m).
+Port William Seaplane Base has one seaplane landing area designated E/W with a water surface measuring 10,000 by 4,000 feet (3,048 x 1,219 m).
 For the 12-month period ending December 31, 2006, the airport had 15 general aviation aircraft operations.

 Airline and destinations

 The following airline offers scheduled passenger service: